Azure/Azure-AI-Content-Safety-Private-Preview/Private Preview II Bugbush.md

 ### Step 2.
 Create an Azure Content Moderator resource

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 2. [Create Content Moderator Resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesContentModerator).
-Enter a unique name for your resource, select the **whitelisted subscription**, resource group, your preferred region in one of the **East US, West US 2 and  South Central US** and pricing tier.
+Enter a unique name for your resource, select the **whitelisted subscription**, resource group, [supported region](#region-location) and [supported pricing tier](#sku-pricing-tier).
 Select **Create**.
 3. **The resource will take a few minutes to deploy.** After it does, go to the new resource.
-To access your Content Moderator resource, you'll need a subscription key; In the left pane, under **Resource Management**, select **Subscription Key and Endpoint**.
-Copy one of the subscription key values and endpoint for later use.
+To call Conetent Moderation APIs, you'll need an endpoint and a key; In the left pane, under **Resource Management**, select **Subscription Key and Endpoint**.
+The endpoint and either of the keys will be used to call APIs.

-> **_📘 NOTE:_**
->
-> Currently the private preview features are only available in S0 pricing tier and in three regions:  **East US, West US 2 and  South Central US**.
-Please create your Azure Content Moderator resource in these regions.
-Feel free to let us know your future production regions so we can plan accordingly.

-## 💡QuickStart - Make a Text API Request
+## <h2 id="quickstart-text">💡QuickStart - Text analysis</h2>

 ### Step 1.
-Text API with Sample Request
+Call Text API with sample request

-Now that you have a resource available in Azure Content Moderator and you have a subscription key for that resource, let's run some tests by using the text moderation API.

 Here is a sample request with Python.
+For other languages, please refer to [more samples](#more-samples).

 1. Install the [Python](https://pypi.org/) or [Anaconda](https://www.anaconda.com/products/individual#Downloads).
 Anaconda is a nice package containing a lot of Python packages already and allows for an easy start into the world of Python.
 2. You can find your Resource Endpoint URL in your Azure Portal in the Resource Overview page under the "Endpoint" field.